rebecavalverde/help-docs/docs/en/edu/activities.md

 Finally, you can add some extra options to your assignment:

 * **Due Date**: You can choose when your students need to submit their work.
 (Note: Students will be still able to send their work after the due date, but they will be marked as turned in late.)
 * **Publication Date**: You can create your assignment in advance and set a publication date when the assignment will become available to the classroom.
+* **Grading**: You can set the maximum number of points for the assignment.
+If you connected Google Classroom or an LMS, the grades added to Flat for Education will automatically be added to your LMS gradebook.
 * **[Assigned students](/help/en/education/assign-individual-students.html)**: By default, the assignment is assigned to all the students from your class, you can choose here to assign individual students.
 [Learn more](/help/en/education/assign-individual-students.html).
 * **[Toolset](/help/en/education/toolset.html)**: You can limit the **tools** available for your student when working on the assignment.
 [Learn more](/help/en/education/toolset.html).
 * **[Lock Template](/help/en/education/templates.html#locking-template)**: If you are using a score as a template in your assignment, you can prevent your students from changing the original notes.
 [Learn more](/help/en/education/templates.html#locking-template).